Archive

 Q: What book motivates or influences you most in life?

-“Cosmos” by Carl Sagan was more influential to me than any book I’ve ever read.
-It reawakened the spirituality inside me, opened my eyes to the wonders of science, gave me a sense of self, helped me appreciate all life on Earth, and laid the foundation for the human being I have become.
+Q: What book motivates or influences you most in life?
+A: "Cosmos" by Carl Sagan was more influential to me than any book I've ever read.
+It reawakened the spirituality inside me, opened my eyes to the wonders of science, gave me a sense of self, ...

 Q: Why is the sky orange sometimes?